Secret police: Europe

 The institutionalisation of state secret security services began in the 16th century with greater professionalisation, bureaucratisation and specialisation of state security, as intensified competition between states drove governments to maximise their control of resources.
 The Inquisition served as a model for many such state agencies.

+The French revolutionary Minister of Police Joseph Fouché devised a system of spying on the whole of society, which became emulated all over Europe by secret police or political police.

 Secret police organizations originated in 18th-century Europe after the French Revolution and the Congress of Vienna.
 Such operations were established in an effort to detect any possible conspiracies or revolutionary subversion.
 The peak of secret-police operations in most of Europe was 1815 to 1860, "when restrictions on voting, assembly, association, unions and the press were so severe in most European countries that opposition groups were forced into conspiratorial activities."
 The Geheime Staatspolizei of Austria and the Geheimpolizei of Prussia were particularly notorious during this period.
 After 1860, the use of secret police declined due to increasing liberalization, except in autocratic regimes such as Tsarist Russia.

 Germany

 In Nazi Germany from 1933 to 1945, the Geheime Staatspolizei (Secret State Police, Gestapo) and Geheime Feldpolizei (Secret Field Police, GFP) were a secret police organization used to identify and eliminate opposition, including suspected organized resistance.
 Its claimed main duty, according to a 1936 law, was "to investigate and suppress all anti-State tendencies".
 One method used to spy on citizens was to intercept letters or telephone calls.
 They encouraged ordinary Germans to inform on each other.
 As part of the Reich Security Main Office, it was also a key organizer of the Holocaust.
 Although the Gestapo had a relatively small number of personnel (32,000 in 1944), "it maximized these small resources through informants and a large number of denunciations from the local population".

 After the defeat of the Nazis in World War II, Germany was split into West and East Germany.
 East Germany became a socialist state and was ruled by the Socialist Unity Party of Germany, which was closely aligned with the Soviet Union and the rest of the Eastern Bloc.
 Its secret police organization, the Ministry for State Security (Ministerium für Staatsicherheit), commonly referred to as the Stasi, made use of an extensive network of civilian informers.
-From the 1970's, the main form of political, cultural and religious repression practiced by the Stasi was a form of silent repression called Zersetzung ("Decomposition").
+From the 1970s, the main form of political, cultural and religious repression practiced by the Stasi was a form of silent repression called Zersetzung ("Decomposition").
 This involved the sustained use of covert psychological harassment methods against people, which were designed to cause mental and emotional health problems, and thereby debilitate them and cause them to become socially isolated.
 Directed-energy weapons are considered by some survivors and analysts to have also been used as a constituent part of Zersetzung methods, although this is not definitely proven.